runtimeverification/proof-checker/proof-language.md

 :   Push proof term corresponding to axiom schema onto the stack.

 ### Meta inference

+`MetaVar <u32>`
+:   Consume the first five entries from the stack (corresponding to the
+    meta-requirements), and push an `MetaVar` onto the stack.

+`ESubst`/`SSubst`
+:   Consume the one metavariable from the stack and use it to construct a substitution.

 `Instantiate <metavar_id:u32>`
 :   Consume a `Proof` and `Pattern` off the stack, and push the instantiated proof term to the stack,